benradstone/wandisco-documentation-ldm/docs/installation.md

 sidebar_label: Installation
 ---

 Ready to install?
 Check the prerequisites and then follow these steps to get up and running with LiveData Migrator.
+The latest version of LiveData Migrator includes a preview of a metadata migration feature.
+Prerequisites to migrate metadata are included in the list below, and you'll find instructions explaining how to use the feature throughout this guide.

 If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md).